ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 developing Javascript/TypeScript applications and tools for Ethereum.

 Pure Javascript implementations of all the primitives are included, so it can be used out of the box for web applications and libraries.

 In Node, it takes advantage of the built-in implementations when possible.
-To improve performance in Node, you can install a
-[second package](https://www.npmjs.com/package/ethereum-cryptography-native)
-with native implementations that will be detected and used by this one.
+To improve performance of some primitives, you can install a [second package](https://www.npmjs.com/package/ethereum-cryptography-native) with native implementations that will be detected and used by this one.